coxandrew/radiator/README.md

 The Pulse is a flexible, pluggable status dashboard built on top of [Rails](http://rubyonrails.org) and [apotomo](http://apotomo.de).
 It's designed for ease of use and beauty!

+## Getting started

+Copy `config/config.yml.example` to `config/config.yml` and fill in your own configuration details.

 ## Create a new widget

 Start by creating a Velocity widget: